Divya110205/19AI307_JAVA/Module-06/DAY-5/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a Multiple Inheritance
+Program to implement a Single Inheritance
 Developed by: Divya.A
 RegisterNumber: 212222230034
 */